DSR-RHIT/me447-visualizing-data/cm/cm101b-interacting-with-R.md

 ![](../resources/panes-2.png)

-In the corner of the Environment pane, use the pull-down menu to change ”List” to ”Grid” to list the variable names, values, and types.
+In the corner of the Environment pane, use the pull-down menu to change â€Listâ€ to â€Gridâ€ to list the variable names, values, and types.

 ![](../resources/panes-3.png)